 Books.
 Books.
 And more books.
-If you walk into our home, that’s pretty much what you’ll find.
-I’ve been collecting children’s books since my first year as a teacher, so my home is exploding with books.
+If you walk into our home, that’s what you’ll find.
+I’ve been collecting children’s books since my first year as a teacher, so our home is exploding with books.
 I was subscribed to a mail-in Book-of-the-Month-Club (remember those?)
-Books arrived at my door on a monthly basis, and I just couldn’t return them once they were in my hands.
-Even though my little guy can’t read yet, I have bombarded him with books and stories since before his birth.
+Books arrived at my door on a monthly basis, and I couldn’t return them once they were in my hands.

-While books are just scrumptious, the truth is that some books are better than others.
-In this post, I share just what those are and why.
+While books are fantastic, some books are better than others.
+In this article, I share just what those are and why.

-Why some books may be a challenge for children with special needs
+Why some books may be a challenge for neurodivergent and disabled children

-- For the child who likes to mouth things, he may also be tempted to chew up a book – making it not only a choking hazard, but a money hazard as well (books are not cheap!)
+- Children who like to mouth things may also be tempted to chew a book making it a choking hazard.

-- Books with paper pages are difficult for a child with fine motor delays to manipulate.
+- Books with paper pages are difficult to manipulate for children who require fine motor support.

-- Some children may have zero interest in books whatsoever – and it’s not because they can’t read.
+- Some children may have zero interest in books, not because they can’t read.

 - Children with shorter attention spans may not stick with a book for very long.

-- Fabric and Velcro Books.
-For the chewer and the biter, you must own some fabric books.
-You can make them yourself if you are creative.
-But, there are plenty on the market these days, so save yourself some time.
+- Fabric and loop and hook books.
+For the chewer and the biter, use fabric books.
+Make them yourself if you are creative.

-- Musical Books.
+- Musical books.
 Musical books like the one in the image below, are often quite sturdy.
-My son took to this book at a very early age because he was able to finally turn some pages himself.
-And, he still loves to flip through this one.
+My son took to this book early because he could finally turn some pages himself. e still loves to flip through this one.

-- Interactive Books.
-The best books in which your child can practice using the pointer finger are interactive books.
-Children usually stick with interactive books for longer than other books, so it’s a good place to start with some children.
+- Interactive books.
+Interactive books are great for practicing using the pointer finger.
+Children usually stick with interactive books for longer than other books, so it’s an excellent place to start with some children.

 - Board books.
 Since board books are thick and sturdy, get your hands on these.
-If you can find board books with tabs for easy page-turning, all the better!
+Find board books with tabs for easy page-turning!

 - Flip and pop-up books.
 Flip and pop-up books are often board books, too.
-They add an extra element of interest and often appeal to children who don’t normally have an interest in books no matter how funny the book is.
-You don’t even have to read these books.
-You can use them as motivation for that type of child so that he can begin to see that books can be fun.
+They add an extra element of interest and often appeal to children who don’t easily take an interest in books.
+You don’t have to read these books.
+Use them as motivation!

 - Textured books.
 What a great way to get those sensory sensitive children to interact with different textures!
 Do it through books!

 - Picture books.
-You will find a slew of picture books.
 These are paperback books with glorious images.
 I recommend beginning with repetitive or predictable books (ex: The Three Little Pigs, and Brown Bear, Brown Bear) as well as with cumulative books (ex: I Know an Old Lady, and Henny Penny).
 It not only piques their interest, but it helps children engage with the story because they know what will come next.
-Here is a list of types of picture books you should begin collecting and why:
+Here is a list of types of picture books you can begin collecting and why:

-- Wordless – allows child/ parent to create the story
+- Wordless – allows child or adult to create the story

 - Traditional (fairytales, fables, folktales, myths and legends) – great for storytelling without the books!

-- Rhymes and poetry– helps with language building
+- Rhymes and poetry– help with language building

-- Alphabet and Number books – for children who are ready to learn their letters and numbers
+- Alphabet and number books.
+Great for children who are ready to learn their letters and numbers.

-- Informational books – the realistic images are usually stunning, even if the book is too advanced for your child.
+- Informational books.
+The realistic images are usually stunning, even if the book is too advanced for the child.

-- Themed books – as supplements to your educational units
+- Themed books.
+Use as supplements to educational units

-- Big books – oversized books pique a child’s interest and make family story sharing fun
+- Big books.
+Oversized books pique a child’s interest and make story-sharing fun!

 - Graphic novels.
 For children who are struggling readers, take a look at graphic novels.
-The illustrations and shorter texts make reading manageable for these types of readers.
+The illustrations and shorter texts make reading appealing.

 - Audiobooks.
 I have a personal love affair with audiobooks and podcasts myself.
 It allows me to multitask while enjoying a good book.
-For restless children, and struggling readers, you must take a look at the audiobooks available.
-Not only are they affordable, but they can be transported and listened to over and over again.
+Not only are they affordable, but they can be transported and listened to repeatedly.
+Great for kids who need reading support.

 - Online books.
-Don’t forget about books you can interact with through a computer/ tablet!
-Some kids love that they can more easily control books this way, but also, that the books can be read to them even when mom and dad are tired!
+Don’t forget that you can interact with books through a computer or tablet!
+Some kids love that they can more easily control books this way, but also that the books can be read to them even when the adults are tired!